richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#3.md

 ### Column heading in "..."

-_Note:_ neither qStudio nor PRQL have any idea of the actual column names in the database.
+_Note:_ neither QStudio nor PRQL have any idea of the actual column names in the database.
 You must type them correctly in the query.
 If a column name is consistently misspelled
-(for example, if both lines have `EF_MuniEasemen`), qStudio will dutifully create and execute the query.
+(for example, if both lines have `EF_MuniEasemen`), QStudio will dutifully create and execute the query.

 When the response returns, the database simply substitutes the misspelling for the column name and the contents of the column.